jharris99-git/8085-P1/readme.md

 ## Using the Project

+#### Start

+Open terminal in the project root directory.
-Run `p1/Scripts/activate` to activate the virtual environment.
+2. Run `p1/Scripts/activate` to activate the virtual environment.
+3. Run `python -m pip install -r requirements.txt` to make sure your local venv is up-to-date.

+#### Close

+1. Open terminal in the project root directory.
-Run `deactivate` to exit the virtual environment.
+2. Run `deactivate` to exit the virtual environment.

 ## Environment Structure

+- `/datasets` contains the original dataset as well as prepared datasets for use in training.
+- `/p1` contains the virtual environment files.
+This is local and should not be committed to the repository.
+- `/src` contains the python source files for the project.